Fire services

 More information:

-Access to hospitals may be limited due to the ongoing conflict.
-The quality of healthcare in Syria has deteriorated significantly.
+Access to hospitals is limited due to Syria’s seriously degraded healthcare system.
+The quality of healthcare is low.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.